Smogg21/Prueba-t-cnica-mock/README.md

 ﻿# Prueba-t-cnica-mock
-Random cat fact with image
+Random cat fact with an image.
+Made with React